pantheon-systems/documentation/source/content/guides/pagerduty/03-schedule.md

   ![New User](../../../images/pagerduty/pg-user-contact.png)

 4. Go to the **Notification Rules** tab and setup your notification rules.
 The default is alerting everything at once.
-Click the edit (<span class="glyphicons glyphicons-edit"></span>) buttons to adjust the rules to your preference, for example:
+Click the edit (<Icon icon="squarePen" />) buttons to adjust the rules to your preference, for example:

   ![User contact information](../../../images/pagerduty/pg-user-notifications.png)